GeoffMillerAZ/geoff/CONTRIBUTING.md

 - Release notes for significant contributions
 - Annual contributor acknowledgments

-Thank you for helping make the Geoff Miller Cloud Platform better for everyone! =€
+Thank you for helping make the Geoff Miller Cloud Platform better for everyone! =ï¿½